Skip to main content

 \[ \forall x \in X, \quad -x \in X \quad \text{and} \quad f(-x) = -f(x) \]

 Example.
-The function \( f(x) = \sin(x) \) is odd, since for every \( x \in \mathbb{R} \), we have \( \sin(-x) = -\sin(x) \).
+The function \( f(x) = \sin(x) \) is odd, indeed for every \( x \in \mathbb{R} \), we have \( \sin(-x) = -\sin(x) \).

 Graph of an Odd Function: The Sine

 Example.
-The function \( f(x) = x^3 \) is odd, since for every \( x \in \mathbb{R} \), we have \( (-x)^3 = -x^3 \).
+The function \( f(x) = x^3 \) is odd, indeed for every \( x \in \mathbb{R} \), we have \( (-x)^3 = -x^3 \).

 Graph of an Odd Function: Cubic Function